 14. The Phoenix Cinema

 The Phoenix is London’s longest-running cinema, open continuously since 1910.
 The interior of this single-screened cinema a sight to behold; whether or not the film you’re watching floats your boat.
 Don’t leave without sampling the homemade cakes or hearty soups from the bar upstairs.

 Where?
 52 High Road, London N2 9PJ

 This cinema, whose four walls have seen over 80 years of film, has two of its original royal boxes in Screen One, which seats 307 people.
 The Grade II listed building is a luxurious treat for movie-goers with its originally fitted Art Deco cafe that boasts fabric covered walls, vintage furniture and a healthy dose of 1960s class.

 This is, perhaps, not one for someone to complain about spending more than a tenner to see a film.
-The Cinema Suite is, however, the answer to a special occasion for a cinephile who is feeling flush.
+The Cinema Suite in St James’s is, however, the answer to a special occasion for a cinephile who is feeling flush.
 The interiors are inspired by Hollywood and Indian cinema – that is 1,832 square feet of journey into film, equipped with an 85-inch high-definition 3D TV and a surround sound system from Steinway Lyngdorf.
 A butler serves cinematic dishes, the bar is fully stocked and there are two bedrooms, a dining room, study, kitchen and living room.

 Where?
 Suites and Residencies, 51 Buckingham Gate, London SW1E 6AF